cloudflare/cloudflare-docs-engine/src/content/platform/environments.md

 ```

 Once a text variable is uploaded via [wrangler](/cli-wrangler) or in the UI, the string is exposed on the global namespace as type [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

+With this configuration, the `ENVIRONMENT` variable can be used to call specific code depending on the given environment:

 ```js
 if (ENVIRONMENT === "staging") {